Home / Visiting Students / Undergraduates / Summer Undergraduate Research Programme (SURP) / Research Projects

 Research Project: | Speech Production & Perception Research |

-Project Description: | Depending on students’ background and interests, there are various speech research projects available for students to participate on a variety of languages, e.g. voice quality and voicing contrast in Wu Chinese, tone sandhi in the Xiamen dialect, trilingual speech data in Cantonese, English and Mandarin.
-Students will be able to analyse real production and perception data.
-Students can also join the regular activities of the phonetics lab. |
+Project Description: | Depending on students’ background and interests, there are various speech research projects available for students to participate in a variety of languages, e.g., tone sandhi in some Chinese dialects, Cantonese and English speech data of human-AI interaction, data of co-speech gesture.
+Students will be able to analyse real project data.
+Students can also join the regular activities of the phonetics lab, e.g. lab meetings and workshops. |

 CUHK Supervisor: | Prof. Chun Man Patrick WONG |